OSGeo/gdal/doc/source/community/ai_tool_policy.rst

     * Submission of vibe-coded contributions is *banned*.

-    * LLM use may only be used as an improved auto-completion mechanism, or for repeated tasks (mechanical refactoring) that could potentially be completed with a deterministic algorithm.
+    * LLMs may only be used as an improved auto-completion mechanism, or for repeated tasks (mechanical refactoring) that could potentially be completed with a deterministic algorithm.